Shadowcaster77/starter-hugo-academic/content/project/Acoustic/index.md

 is a great way to relax.
 However, people may find that
 aligning the speakers in their home stereos tedious.
-What annoys them most is that even when they move around their furniture, the positions of the speakers have to move accordingly.
-To address this problem, we come up with a novel way to slove this problem using the techniuqe of beamforming.
+To address this problem, we come up with a novel way by using the techniuqe of beamforming.
+We build an End-to-End System from a set of speakers, omidirectional microphone, Raspberry-Pi implementing the one-bit phase alignment algorithm which enables our system to produce the best sound effect at any arbitrary locations without physically moving the positions of the speakers.